Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Vectorizers and Clustering

 \section{Vectorizers and Clustering}

-Appendix \ref{appendix:B} shows how the number of extracted features from the vectorizers was chosen (Figure \ref{fig:features-vs-auc}).
+Appendix \ref{appendix:C} shows how the number of extracted features from the vectorizers was chosen (Figure \ref{fig:features-vs-auc}).
 The AUC scores from the MNB classifier after using the vectorizers with different number of embeddings are shown.
 After around 400 features for each model, the performance converges, so we finalized on extracting 768 features for consistency.
+Figure \ref{fig:gmm-plot} visualizes the clustering of a GMM using BERT embeddings with PCA reduction.